oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-sender_bank | String | The bank code used by a payer to do payment payment_method | String | The payment method used by user to complete a payment. settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime created | DateTime | The timestamp which indicates the creation time of a payment checkout link updated | DateTime | The timestamp which indicates the latest updated time of a payment checkout link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link due_date | DateTime | The transaction due date of the payment checkout/invoice email | String | The email addresses for the payment checkout/invoice link to be sent.
+sender_bank | String | The bank code used by a payer to do payment payment_method | String | The payment method used by user to complete a payment. settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime created | DateTime | The timestamp which indicates the creation time of a payment link updated | DateTime | The timestamp which indicates the latest updated time of a payment link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment link/invoice link. expiration | DateTime | The expiration time of the payment link/invoice link due_date | DateTime | The transaction due date of the payment link/invoice email | String | The email addresses for the payment link/invoice link to be sent.
 You can add up to 3 emails separated by ";" paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting)